GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 * The behavior of the pipeline is dependent on factors such as the length of the record, the number of findings per record, the DLP API quota on the project, and other applications or pipelines generating DLP API traffic.
 * You may need to adjust the parameters mentioned above.
 If you encounter errors, see [Troubleshooting](#troubleshooting) on this page.
 * Most errors observed in the pipeline indicate that the parameters need to be adjusted.
 However, there may be error scenarios that the pipeline doesn't currently handle and these may require code changes.
-* Due to the reasons mentioned above, this solution should not be considered as production-ready.
+* Due to the reasons mentioned above, this solution should not be considered production-ready.